Unity (Latvia): Origins, governing, and coalition party (2010–2018)

-New Unity alliance, Kariņš government (2018–present)
+New Unity alliance and Kariņš government (2018–2023)

 After the October 2018 parliamentary elections, New Unity – an alliance formed in April between Unity and five regional parties – became the smallest faction in the parliament with 8 seats out of 100.
 The subsequent failure of the candidates for PM from the New Conservative Party and KPV LV to form a government by early January 2019 urged the President of Latvia, Raimonds Vējonis, to offer the opportunity to JV's candidate, former MEP Krišjānis Kariņš.
-The Kariņš cabinet consisting of JV, the New Conservatives, KPV LV, Development/For!, the National Alliance was approved by the Saeima on 23 January 2019.
+The First Kariņš cabinet consisting of JV, the New Conservatives, KPV LV, Development/For!
+(AP!), the National Alliance was approved by the Saeima on 23 January 2019.
+Some of the main issues that the cabinet had to face were the COVID-19 pandemic and the start of the full-scale Russian invasion of Ukraine.

+New Unity won the 2022 parliamentary election, gaining 18 more seats.
+Afterwards, the second Kariņš cabinet was formed, with the United List replacing KPV LV, AP! and the New Conservatives which had to leave parliament.
+The First Kariņš cabinet is so far the only government in democratic Latvian history to serve a full term of the parliament.
+Kariņš resigned as Prime Minister in September 2023 as he wanted to expand the coalition to include ZZS and The Progressives in contrary to the wishes of coalition partners.

+Siliņa government (since 2023)

+Kariņš was succeeded by fellow party member and then-Minister for Welfare Evika Siliņa, with Kariņš becoming the Minister of Foreign Affairs.
+Her cabinet consists of JV, ZZS and The Progressives.
+Kariņš served as minister in the government until March 2024, when he stepped down due to a spending probe into his excessive use of private flights as Prime Minister and returned to being a Saeima MP.
+Nevertheless, he joined EU Commissioner Valdis Dombrovskis and MEP Sandra Kalniete as one of the front-runners of the party at the upcoming 2024 European Parliament election.